Complete Guide to Boat Lily Care and Growth

 4. Decide whether to keep the clump whole or divide offsets at the same time.

-5. Replant into fresh airy mix at the same depth as before.
+5. Replant into fresh airy mix at the same depth.

-6. Water once thoroughly, then let the top layer dry a bit before watering again.
+6. Water once thoroughly, then let the top layer dry before watering again.

-If you divide several pups off during repotting, keep the newly separated pieces a little more evenly moist for the first week or two while they settle in.
+If you divide pups during repotting, keep the new pieces evenly moist for the first week.

 βœ‚οΈ Pruning Boat Lily